 Win work experience at a leading law firm

-Last years winners were fortunate to win a short period of work experience at one of our sponsors, CMS Cameron McKenna.
-This is an invaluable opportunity to get your foot in the door and experience working life and make contacts in a leading law firm.
+In the past, winners have been fortunate enough to win short periods of work experience with our sponsors.
+This has included the global law firm CMS and is an invaluable opportunity to get your foot in the door, experience working life and make contacts in a leading law firm.

 Increased career prospects